 When the ramp of the small

-shuttle that had taken him to Pokrovsk had been lowered, it revealed a
+shuttle that had taken him to Pokrovsk had been lowered, it

 sight only too familiar to Piett: trees and rain.